DataDog/hiring-engineers/answers.md

 Collecting Metrics
 ==

-1. Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.
+1. Add tags in the Agent config file and show us a screen-shot of your host and its tags on the Host Map page in Datadog.

 2. Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.